Why Texas State?

 Our campus is beautiful.
 Texas State University is situated at the eastern edge of the Texas Hill Country and the Edwards Plateau, a location that offers outstanding outdoor recreational opportunities.
 The natural springs that form the San Marcos River are located within the Texas State campus.
 The constant 72 degree Fahrenheit waters of the San Marcos River provide opportunities for swimming, tubing (rafting), and kayaking.
 San Marcos and its surrounding areas also draw lovers of music, food, cinema, and more.

 The Talent Development program at Texas State is unique in the nation.
 We address multiple senses of talent, creation, and well-being in relation to youth, adults, communities, and existence.
-We are intentional in our equity-oriented curriculum; and we strive for a supportive network that 'sees' students, values relationships, and affirms diversity.
-We attract teachers regionally as well as internationally (e.g., Korea, China, Taiwan).
+We are intentional in our equity-oriented curriculum; and we strive for a supportive network that 'sees' students and values relationships.
+We attract teachers regionally as well as internationally (e.g., Korea, China).
 The main campus of Texas State University is conveniently located off Interstate Highway 35 for individuals who want to commute to campus from home or work.
-Courses also are available in online formats.
+Courses also are available in online and hybrid (blended online and in-person) modalities.